Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Bayesian Inference for the Spatial Item Factor Analaysis

 \subsection{Sampling Scheme}

-Samples from the posterior distribution (\eq \ref{eq:bayes_spifa_post}) are drawn using blocked Gibbs sampling where possible.
-In cases where the conditional posterior distribution is not available analytically, we used Metropolis Hastings to update parameters, details below.
+Samples from the posterior distribution in \eq \eqref{spifa_eq:bayes_spifa_post} are drawn using blocked Gibbs sampling where possible.
+In cases where the conditional posterior distribution is not available analytically, we use Metropolis Hastings to update parameters, details below.